MatthiasEschhold/hexacleanws/tutorial/lab1/Lab1.md

 #### For C# Coders

 Do you know similiar approaches like _domainprimitives-java_?
-Discuss this in a _Breakout Room_ and maybe used this in your implementation.
+Discuss this in a _Breakout Room_ and apply it in your implementation.